yangsu01/funance_blog/blogs/14-risk-management/14-risk-management.md

 Where $R_i$ is the $i$th return and $I[R_i < \widehat{q}(\alpha)] = 1$ when $R_i < \widehat{q}(\alpha)$ and 0 otherwise.
 Basically, we are taking the average of all the returns less than $\widehat{q}(\alpha)$.

-Using `COST - Costco Wholesale Corporation` as an example, here is the distribution of returns over the last 5 years:
+Using `COST - Costco Wholesale Corporation` as an example, here is the distribution of daily returns over the last 10 years:

 ![historical returns](./figures/historical_returns.png)

 _Figure 1.
 Distribution of Returns and Non-Parametric Estimations of VaR and ES.
 Where S is the position size_

-Assuming you held a \$10,000 long position, the VaR and ES for a 1 day period (we are using daily returns) can be found using _equations 3, 4_:
+Assuming you held a \$10,000 long position, the VaR and ES for a 1-day horizon can be found using _equations 3, 4_:

 - VaR(0.01) = \$391.80
 - ES(0.01) = \$573.26

-So, you would expect a loss greater than \$418.45 1% of days (every 100 trading days).
-Furthermore, in the worst 1% of days, I expect an average loss of \$617.33.
+So, you would expect a loss greater than \$391.80 1% of days (every 100 trading days).
+Furthermore, in the worst 1% of days, the average loss would be \$573.26.

-VaR and ES allows us to quantify the down side risks associated with investments.
+VaR and ES allow us to quantify the down side risks associated with investments.
 Using it, we can compare different alternatives and adjust positions according to our personal `risk tolerance`.

 Ask yourself: "Would a loss of \$617 in one day impact my day-to-day life?
 Can I sleep at night if I had a loss greater that \$418 every 5 months?"
 If the answer is no, then you better reconsider your investments.

 ## 2 Parametric Estimations

-Another approach to calculating VaR and ES is using a parametric estimation where we first fit the sample data to a known distribution, then calculate the metrics using the fitted parameters.
-This method works well when theres less data available or in more complex applications (more on this later).
+Another approach to calculating VaR and ES is using a parametric estimation by fitting the sample data to a known distribution, and then calculating the metrics using the fitted parameters.
+This method works well when there is less data available or in more complex applications (more on this later).

 ### 2.1 The t-distribution